A DEEP COMMITMENT TO

 Recycling

 Yes, inks and the percentage of ink coverage can impact recyclability.
 Generally speaking, the less ink used the easier a package will be to recycle.
-As recycling becomes more prevalent the amount of ink used will likely impact the value of the material being recycled.
+As recycling becomes more prevalent, the amount of ink used will likely impact the value of the material being recycled.

 The Association of Plastic Recyclers (APR) promotes the development of the plastics recycling industry.
-They publish a comprehensive design guide that can be found in here.
+They publish a comprehensive design guide that can be found here.
 In addition, APR has a PCR certification program to create greater transparency for buyers and sellers of PCR materials.

 Post Consumer Resin (PCR) is a good option.
 The supply of PCR resin suitable for food contact packaging is growing rapidly and is now available for use in a variety of loading percentages.